-Identification of harmful dangerous and hazardous factors in the working environment and occupational process GRI 403-2
+13.2.2.
+Identification of harmful and dangerous factors in the working environment and occupational process [GRI 403-2]

 To reduce injuries, a risk-based approach is taken when planning and conducting extraordinary technical inspections.
 The Group conducts real-time monitoring of occupational, fire, industrial, and environmental safety management systems as well as targeted, comprehensive, scheduled, and extraordinary audits of the technical safety of production activities.